PXZUpLUK/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## How does a French skeleton say hello?
+Bone-jour.